Poudingue/Vanilla-Normals-Renewed/README.md

 ## Copyright

 You can do whatever you want with my texture pack, screenshots, videos, modifications for personal use or redistribution, as long as you don't sell it and provide a link to this page or my Patreon page.
 Oh, and also, don't mix it with Realistico.
 Dead serious.
+Absolutely not a joke.
+This is not irony, I really insist.
+I will sue you.

 ## Screenshots